-- Call the Service-Learning Office to schedule a Group Water/Weeding Day.
+- Call the Integrative Learning Department to schedule a Group Water/Weeding Day.

 - Contact the Service-Learning Office to learn more about service-learning opportunities for the garden.

-- A Campus Gardening Day can be scheduled any weekday; contact the service-learning office to find out how.
+- A Campus Gardening Day can be scheduled any weekday; contact the Integrative Learning Department to find out how.

 - Ask us about our new volunteer/service-learning social media platform, GiveGab, to find more opportunities!